-The main difference between the two is that while dongles only allow you to connect one device to the internet, a MiFi lets up to ten people share the same connection.
+The main difference between the two is that while dongles only allow you to connect one device to the internet, a MiFi lets a number of devices share the same connection.

 MiFis work in a similar way to wireless hotspots in that they let you get online when you are in restaurants, coffee shops and other public spaces in towns and cities.

-Simply put, a MiFi connects with cellular networks and then creates a small, localised wireless broadband connection within a radius of around thirty feet (roughly 10 metres).
-This broadband connection can be used by your devices in the area.
+Simply put, a MiFi connects with cellular networks and then creates a small, localised wireless broadband connection within a radius of around 30 feet (roughly 10 metres).
+This broadband connection can then be used by devices in the area.